-track.json is just the entry point to a track but you can split your track as you see fit.
-Suppose you want to add more challenges to the track above but you want to keep them in a separate files.
-Let's start by storing our challenge in a separate file, e.g in challenges/index-and-query.json.
-Create the directory and store the following in index-and-query.json:
+- To run only a subset of the tasks, you can use task filtering, e.g. --include-tasks="create-index, bulk" will only run these two tasks in the track above. - To vary parameters, e.g. the number of clients, you can use track parameters track.json is the entry point to a track but you can split your track as you see fit.
+Suppose you want to add more challenges to the track but keep them in separate files.
+Create a challenges directory and store the following in challenges/index-and-query.json: